Oreoluwa-Se/Capstone-Project-Mobile-Manipulation/README.md

 # How To Use:
 1. The code works with an '\mr' folder that can be [downloaded](https://github.com/NxRLab/ModernRobotics) and should be put in the root folder as shown above.
 The folder should be added to the path.
-2. Run the 'main.mlx' which is heavily commented if interested.
-The script generates:
+2. The heavily commented 'main.mlx' generates:
-	* A file used to simulare the robot motion in *CoppeliaSim* called 'Path.csv'
+	* A file used to simulate the robot motion in *CoppeliaSim* called 'Path.csv'
 	* An 'Xerr.csv' file that documents the end effector error at given instances.
 3. Upon execution, the *user* can either select preset values, or have acess to change the following paramenters:
 	* Controller gain: Proportional [Kp], Integral [Ki]